-The benefits of negative keywords are mostly utilized by advertising agencies aiming to eliminate the number of uninterested buyers from accessing their pages.
-Many businesses search for the ideal keywords that would result in the highest number of clicks and the most views.
+Negative keywords are mostly utilized by advertising agencies aiming to eliminate the number of uninterested buyers from accessing their pages.
+Many businesses search for the ideal keywords that result in the highest number of clicks and the most views.

-Employing the negative keywords option has a few main disadvantages that are also important to consider.
-Heavily utilizing negative keywords could diminish from the likelihood of potential buyers form accessing the ad/page.
+However, employing negative keywords has a few main disadvantages that are also important to consider.
+Heavily utilizing negative keywords could diminish from the likelihood of potential buyers of accessing the ad/page.

 Using Negative Keywords in AdWords

-The service allows businesses to set a budget for advertising and only pay when people click the ads (this is referred to as a PPC service); hence this techniques heavily focuses on the uses of keywords.
+The service allows businesses to set a budget for advertising and only pay when people click the ads (this is referred to as a PPC service); hence this technique heavily focuses on the uses of keywords.

-This means that they fail to take advantage of maximizing the effectiveness of the PPC spend and the ROI of an AdWords campaign.
-To avoid minor or major financial losses as such, using negative keywords should be critically considered.
+This means that they fail to take advantage of maximizing the effectiveness of their PPC spend.
+To avoid minor or major financial losses, using negative keywords should be critically considered.

-If you are utilizing AdWords as a program to promote a small to medium business, then every cent counts.
-Therefore, it is crucial to certify that you are targeting a focused group of people who are more likely to be potential buyers.
+If you are utilizing AdWords as a program to promote a small to medium business, then every penny counts.
+Therefore, it is crucial to certify that you are targeting a focused group of people who are likely to be potential buyers.

 Finding Negative Keywords

 These tools allow you to examine the actual query data based on how people search.
 Therefore, you can clearly identify the negative keywords that are suitable for your campaign.

-Manually creating a negative keywords list has been proven to be a lengthy and faulty process, as it is only limited to what you and your partners can think of and brainstorm.
+Manually creating a negative keywords list has been proven to be a lengthy and faulty process, as it is limited to what you and your partners can think of and brainstorm.

-This is beneficial as it allows you to refine your keywords so that you can communicate with people with desires relevant to what your website might offer.
+This is beneficial as it allows you to refine your keywords so that you can communicate with people with desires relevant to what your website offers.

-A search term report must be analyzed in order to decide which keywords may or may not be relevant.
+A search term report must be analysed in order to decide which keywords may or may not be relevant.
 To do so, you must review each term and interpret whether or not they are connected or related to your business.